-In this post, you will learn how to do correct research to help you find the best web hosting service provider for your WordPress website or blog.
+In this post, you will learn how to do the correct research to help you find the best web hosting service provider for your WordPress website or blog.

-One of the challenges that come with starting a self-hosted WordPress website or blog is finding a reliable web host provider for the job.
+One of the challenges that come with starting a self-hosted WordPress website or a blog is finding a reliable web host provider for the job.